 MokuhangaWorkshop with Annie Bissett

-This workshop will touch on all aspects of the process: transferring images to woodblocks, carving with Japanese tools, using the kento registration system, and printing with brushes and a baren.
+The workshop will touch on all aspects of the process: transferring images to woodblocks, carving with Japanese tools, using the Kento registration system, and printing with brushes and a baren.
 Participants will also learn a few of the printing techniques particular to the Japanese method, especially how to create a bokashi (gradation) and how to create and control printed textures.
 Open to beginners as well as people who have already done some mokuhanga and want to refine their practice.

-Annie Bissett is a mostly self-taught artist who has been working primarily with mokuhanga since 2005, when she studied briefly with New Hampshire woodblock artist Matt Brown.
+Annie Bissett is a mostly self-taught artist who has been working primarily with mokuhanga since 2005 when she studied briefly with New Hampshire woodblock artist Matt Brown.
 Annie’s print work builds on her 25+ year career as a freelance digital illustrator, serving a national clientele that has included Time-Life Publications, National Geographic Society, American Express, and the Wall Street Journal.
-Her woodblock prints have been exhibited throughout the United States and in Japan, Canada, and the U.K. See her work at www.anniebissett.com
+Her woodblock prints have been exhibited throughout the United States and in Japan, Canada, and the U.K.

 - 2 wood 8 x 10 shina woodblocks, both sides are usable

 - Japanese paper – 2 large sheets of kozuke to tear down (makes 8 print size per full sheet), additional kozuke will be available for purchase.

 - Color, paste, miscellaneous supplies

 - Loan of brushes and barens, some cutting tools

 - Note your General Studio Fee is used to provide an extensive array of relevant shop needs, including: ink, ink knives, modifiers, cleaning supplies, paper towels and rags, tarlatan, newsprint, mat knives, aprons, some drawing acetates, india ink, and a thorough list of other communal creative print shop needs.
 What is not covered by your fees are additional printing papers and other non-communal printing supplies.